 If you determine that the way your meetings are currently constructed isn’t working, don’t be afraid to change the meeting cadence for the greater good of the team.
 Every change should be justified, and should only be made if it improves meetings for everyone.

 Don’t Be Afraid to Change Cadence

 If something isn’t working, or you find an opportunity to scrap a meeting, or not meet as frequently, don’t be afraid to change the meeting cadence.
 This should be an ever-evolving process.

-Our meeting management software can help enforce meeting cadence in your organization!
-From meeting agendas to meeting notes and more, our Microsoft add-on is designed to make the meeting process easier to manage, including meeting planning, meeting recording, and meeting recaps.
+Our web based meeting minutes software can help enforce meeting cadence for your team or organization!
+From meeting agendas to meeting notes and more, our Microsoft add-on is designed to make weekly, monthly, and quarterly meetings easier to manage, including meeting planning, meeting recording, and meeting recaps.

 Here are a few great features of yoyomeeting:

 - Attendee Management